-What about the rate over time of new firms based on minor innovations and new firms in general in Swedish industry?
+What about the rates over time of new firms based on minor innovations and new firms in general in Swedish industry?
 Du Rietz (1980) found a declining rate of formation of new firms in the plastic, metal and engineering industries after a peak in the mid-60s.
 Du Rietz could not find any link between the rate of innovation and the rate of new firm formation after WW2 in Sweden, similar to the strong connection found by Dahmén (1970) for the interwar years.
 Probably the lack of evidence for such a connection in Du Rietz (1980) is due to the choice of measures to represent the rate of innovation and the number of innovation-based new firms.
-Utterback and Reitberger (1982) have studied roughly half the number of innovation-based (note again that technological innovations are referred to here) new manufacturing firms in Sweden, which were formed between 1965 and 1980 and were surviving with at least 20 employees in Sweden in 1980.
-60 firms were studied.
-It is difficult to distinguish between new firms which are innovationbased and those which are not, but to get an idea of the share of new firms, which actually are more or less innovation-based, consider the situation during 1965-1974.
-4,200 manufacturing firms were incorporated during this period in Sweden.
+Utterback and Reitberger (1982) have studied roughly half the number of innovation-based (note again that technological innovations are referred to here) new manufacturing firms in Sweden, which were formed between 1965 and 1980 and were surviving with at least 20 employees in Sweden in 1980, 60 firms were studied.
+It is difficult to distinguish between new firms which are innovation-based and those which are not, but to get an idea of the share of new firms, which actually are more or less innovation based, consider the situation during 1965-1974.
+4200 manufacturing firms were incorporated during this period in Sweden.
 550 of these had at least 20 employees in Sweden in 1980.
 250 of these 550 were in the engineering industry, 200 of these 250 were founder-owned.
-50 of these 200 could be classified as innovation-based, although often not based on major or radical innovations (Utterback and Reitberger (1982, p.
-26)].
+50 of these 200 could be classified as innovation-based, although often not based on major or radical innovations (Utterback and Reitberger 1982, p.
+26).
 To Utterback and Reitberger the rate over time of formation of new innovation-based firms as well as their share of all new firms, appears to have decreased in the 1970s.
 However, this is a doubtful proposition since no correction of the rate was made for the effects of the survivor sampling technique.

-3. Characteristics
+3. CHARACTERISTICS

 In order to have an impact on the average performance of the total population of firms in an economy, a new entrant must have deviant characteristics in some respects.
-Table 1 gives some average characteristics of 3 samples of firms, (1) the sample of innovation-based new firms in Utterback and Reitberger (1982), here called the STU sample, (2) a reference sample of all companies formed in Sweden after 1965 and surviving with at least 20 employees in 1980 and (3) a sample of essentially old innovation-based firms selected from the database for the MOSES model.
+Table 1 gives some average characteristics of 3 samples of firms: (1) The sample of innovation-based new firms in Utterback and Reitberger (1982), here called the STU sample, (2) a